-- L. Front splitters are allowed and shall be installed parallel to the ground (within ±3° fore to aft) and may extend a maximum of 6.0" (152.4 mm) from the front bodywork as viewed from above.
-Splitters may not extend rearward past the centerline of the front wheels.
+L. Front splitters are allowed and shall be installed parallel to the ground (within ±3° fore to aft) and may extend a maximum of 6.0" (152.4 mm) from the front bodywork as viewed from above.
+Splitters may not extend rearword past the centerline of the front wheels.
 No portion of the splitter may extend beyond the widest part of the front bodywork as viewed from above.
+The lower surface of the splitter must be a flat plane with a deviation allowance of 0.25" over a 12" span.
+The edges of the splitter may be rounded to accommodate common construction materials and practices.
+The radius area may extend backwards no more than 1".
+Aerodynamically functional vertical members (features including but not limited to splitter fences, endplates, diffusers or ducting) are not allowed.
+Vertical air dams at the interface of the splitter to the bodywork are permitted.
+Splitter mounting hardware and sacrificial materials for wear protection are allowed but may serve no other purpose.

-Aerodynamically functional vertical members, such as splitter fences or endplates, are not allowed. - M.Removable OE hardtops, T-tops, targa tops, sunroofs, moonroofs, and similar roof-mounted panels may be removed/replaced with alternate panels provided that the area of interface is limited to the original perimeter of the t-top, sunroof, etc. or utilizes the OE panel mount points, and that the contour of any replacement panel surface does not vary from the contour of the part being replaced by more than 1.0" (25.4 mm) in any direction.
+- M.Removable OE hardtops, T-tops, targa tops, sunroofs, moonroofs, and similar roof-mounted panels may be removed/replaced with alternate panels provided that the area of interface is limited to the original perimeter of the t-top, sunroof, etc. or utilizes the OE panel mount points, and that the contour of any replacement panel surface does not vary from the contour of the part being replaced by more than 1.0" (25.4 mm) in any direction.
 The material used to construct the alternate panel and the method used to attach it to the interface is unrestricted.
 Any actuation mechanism and the associated wiring, if any, may be removed.
-Vehicles utilizing alternate (non-OE) hardtops will be considered as open cars in regard to Section 3.3.1.

-- N. Radio/Stereo and airbag equipment and/or its component parts, including wiring, control modules, antennas, amplifiers, speakers and their enclosures, etc. may be removed provided the part added, removed, or replaced serves no other purpose.
+Vehicles utilizing alternate (non-OE) hardtops will be considered as open cars in regard to Section 3.3.1. - N. Radio/Stereo and airbag equipment and/or its component parts, including wiring, control modules, antennas, amplifiers, speakers and their enclosures, etc. may be removed provided the part added, removed, or replaced serves no other purpose.
 Any visible holes that result from the removal of equipment must be covered with a cover of unrestricted material.
 Covers may be used to mount gauges, switches, etc. Gauge clusters may be modified or replaced, provided any visible holes that results from the change must be covered with a cover of unrestricted material. - O. Any minor modification, intended to allow or facilitate any allowed modification, is permitted as long as it does not provide any intrinsic performance benefit in and of itself, does not provide a weight reduction of more than 1.0 lb., and is not explicitly prohibited elsewhere within these rules.